 Injuries Caused by Defective Products

 It’s not always obvious that a defect caused your injury.
-However, if your car experienced a sudden issue that caused your injury, this is a sure sign you should contact a Baltimore defective product lawyer.
+However, if your car experienced a sudden issue that caused your injury, this is a sure sign you should contact our Baltimore defective product lawyers.
 Cases against manufacturers are usually complex.

 Injuries Caused by a Drunk Driver

 Drunk drivers cause one in three fatal crashes and one in 10 wrecks in Maryland, according to the 2018 Highway Safety Plan.